saidvandeklundert/go/README.md

 `structs`: groups different (related) types

-Allows you to define a static blueprint.
+The struct allows you to define a static blueprint.
 The field name and field types are defined at compile time.
 The field values belong to runtime and can change during program execution.

 Structs may store different types of data.
+A zero value struct has every field set to the type's zero values

 Structs can contain structs as well.